 Message-level and global frequency caps work together when applied simultaneously.
 A user may be subject to either or both frequency cap limits.

-These caps are important for recurring or triggered campaigns where the same user may re-qualify multiple times to receive a message.
+These caps are important for recurring campaigns or triggered campaigns where the same user may re-qualify multiple times to receive a message.

 The control options include: